15 Of The Best Florida Beaches For Families

 (Submitted by Pauline from BeeLoved City)

-If you are heading to Tampa for your next holidays in Florida, you will be spoilt for choice in terms of beautiful beaches!
-The most famous and one of the most popular beaches in Florida is Clearwater Beach.
+If you are heading to Tampa for your next holidays in Florida, you will be spoilt for choice in terms of beautiful beaches around Tampa!
+The most famous – and one of the most popular destinations for a Southern US getaway – is Clearwater Beach.
 It was voted best beach in the USA by Tripadvisor several years in a row and once you step foot on it, you’ll know why!

 Clearwater Beach is 2.5 miles long.
 The sand is exceptionally soft and white.
 The water is crystal clear and shallow, perfect for people travelling with kids!
 It’s also a great place to go kayaking or paddleboarding.